Yoga Mamas: Toronto's Leading Prenatal Postnatal Wellness Centre

 Picture

-Yoga Mamas Naturopathic Doctor
+Written by Yoga Mamas Naturopathic Doctor

 Gestational diabetes (GDM) is the development of diabetes (blood sugar dysregulation) during pregnancy.
 It is usually diagnosed by a blood glucose challenge test between 24-28 weeks of gestation.
 It is important to prevent GDM because it can cause complications for mama and baby like pre-eclampsia and predisposition to diabetes after birth.
 The good news is, there is a lot that can be done to prevent and manage GDM to reduce the severity and risks for mama and baby!

 GDM is a complex disease with several contributing factors, including a disruption in glucose and lipid metabolism, inflammation and changes in the gut health.
-Yoga Mamas Naturopathic Doctor, Samantha Zahavi lists 5 tips to help prevent and manage gestational diabetes.
+Yoga Mamas Naturopathic Doctor, lists 5 tips to help prevent and manage gestational diabetes.

 1) Walk for at least 10 mins, 30 mins after every meal